1949–50 Aston Villa F.C. season

-Aston Villa played the 1949–50 English football season in the Football League First Division, the top-tier of English football.
+The 1949–50 English football season was Aston Villa's 51st season in The Football League.
+Villa played in the First Division, the top-tier of English football.

 Both matches in the Second City Derby were drawn, 1–1 at home, 2–2 away.

 Alex Massie leaves Villa.
 He had led them to top ten finishes in his first three seasons and twelfth place the following year.

 There were debuts for Jimmy Harrison (8) and Pat Daly (3).